-Financial aid personnel are available to assist students during normal business hours in person, by phone via email, TEAMS, or Zoom sessions.
-The Financial Aid website contains complete details about financial aid programs as well as policies and procedures.
+Financial aid personnel are available to assist students during normal business hours in person, by phone via email, Microsoft TEAMS, or Zoom sessions.
+The Financial Aid website contains complete details about financial aid programs as well as policies and procedures including links to other scholarship resources both internal and externally.

 GCSOM subscribes to the philosophy that students, with the help of their families, have the primary responsibility for financing their education to the best of their ability.
-Once it is determined that a student and his/her family have made every reasonable effort to finance as large a portion of the student's educational expenses as possible, the Financial Aid Office will seek to develop, with the student, a plan whereby his/her education may be continued through a combination of loan(s) both federal and/or private loans.
+Once it is determined that a student and his/her family have made every reasonable effort to finance as large a portion of the student's educational expenses as possible, the Financial Aid Office will seek to develop, with the student, a plan whereby his/her education may be continued through a combination of loan(s) and/or institutional assistance.
 The Financial Aid Office can also assist with budgeting, estimation of educational expenses, loan counseling and debt management for all students.